-Each episode was hosted by a One Young World Ambassador and addressed a particular Sustainable Development Goal by interviewing a selection of One Young World Ambassadors and Counsellors leading real, impactful change in
+Each episode was hosted by a One Young World Ambassador and addressed a particular Sustainable Development Goal by interviewing a selection of One Young World Ambassadors and Counsellors leading real, impactful change in the field.

-One Young World is deeply grateful Campbell, Jemima Lovatt, Carlotta dedication to launching and running this informative and engrossing series of podcasts.
+One Young World is deeply grateful to Kate Arbuthnot, Jamal Campbell, Jemima Lovatt, Carlotta L. Giacché, James da Costa and Leaf Arbuthnot, for their dedication to launching and running this informative and engrossing series of podcasts.